procount/pinn/README_PINN.md

 If you choose to download this update, the zip file will be downloaded and will overwrite your current version of PINN.
 PINN will then reboot the RPi and restart PINN.

 It is possible to disable self-update checks by adding the `no_update` option to `recovery.cmdline`.
 In this case you will have to delete this option to enable self-updates again.
 Or you can manually check for updates at any time by choosing to `reinstall` the PINN item in the archival menu, but it must be the only item selected.

+You can force new updates to be automatically installed without user interaction by adding the `forceupdatepinn` to `recovery.cmdline`.

 ---